neyrinckaudio/docs/docs/vcontrolpro/documentation/V-Control-Pro-Licensing.md

 [See the license option list](https://neyrinck.com/vcpro-compatibility/){ .md-button }

+* Get A License

+    * You can get a trial license at the [Neyrinck Trial License Page](https://neyrinck.com/v-control-pro-trial/).
+    * You can purchase a license at the [Neyrinck Store](https://neyrinck.com/store/).

+!!! note "RAVEN Info"
+    RAVEN users do not need to use a V-Control Pro license.

+!!! note "Legacy iPad App V 1.9 Info"
+    The original V-Control Pro iPad app (version 1.9) users do not need to use a V-Control Pro license.

 <a id="license-activate"></a>
 ## Activating A License
 When you purchase a license or you request a trial license, a license will be deposited to your iLok user account.
 To use a licensee, it must be activated.
 You can activate a trial or purchased license in two ways: